FAQs

 What does it cost to go to the San Diego Bird Festival?

-There is a base registration fee for entry.
+There is a base registration fee of $37 for entry that applies to most programs that take place at Marina Village Conference Center and all programs that include food or beverages.
 San Diego bird field trips and some other activities require additional fees to participate.
 Saturday and Sunday are Communty Days, when activities at the Marina Village Conference Center are FREE, no registration fee required.

 How do I sign up?